ishtpreetahuja/Catalogue-Generator/README.md

 # Catalogue Generator

-This project is an automated email-based catalogue generator.
-It listens for specific email subjects, generates a PDF catalogue based on the email content, and sends the generated PDF as an email attachment.
+A Streamlit-based web application that generates PDF catalogues for products based on selected categories and brands.
+The application supports data synchronization with Google Sheets and automated email delivery of generated catalogues.

 ## Features

-- Detects emails with specific subjects
+- Web-based GUI using Streamlit
-- Generates PDF catalogues based on email content
+- Generate PDF catalogues based on:
-- Sends the generated PDF as an email attachment
+  - Primary Category
+  - Secondary Category
+  - Brand
+- Sync product data from Google Sheets
+- Automatic email delivery of generated catalogues
-- Supports multiple categories and brands
+- Support for multiple categories and brands
+- Image handling for products and brand logos

 ## Setup